- Doctors have an ethical duty to raise a concern.

 - Keep a record of the steps you have taken.

-This guidance was correct at publication 15/12/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 15/12/2017.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.